 Even though some teenagers are often high, the reality though, is that most of the people doing drugs in these locations are tourists.
-Some locals will do drugs if they are attending a festival or having a special event, but soft drugs are mostly consumed by visitors.
+Some locals will do drugs if they are attending a festival or having a special event, but soft drugs are consumed mainly by visitors.

 The red light neighborhood in Amsterdam

-For a first time visitor, it is kind of a shocking vision.
+For a first-time visitor, it is kind of a shocking vision.
 The prostitutes will be behind the glasses sitting on a stool, under a red light, just showing themselves to people walking the streets.
-I do not think that many locals attend these places as much as tourists do, but I know that they have lots of business.
+I do not think that many locals attend these places as much as tourists do, but I know they have lots of business.

 The history behind windmills in the Netherlands is simple.
-This is a flat country and there are always very intense winds.
+This is a flat country, and there are always very intense winds.
 And half of their country is below sea level.
-Because of this, in order to be able to cultivate the wetlands, they decided to use windmills to drain these areas and gain more surface for farming.
+Because of this, to be able to cultivate the wetlands, they decided to use windmills to drain these areas and gain more surface for farming.

 The Netherlands has more bikes than people

-Given that this country is almost flat and that people have the mindset to be as healthy as possible, it is hard to find Dutchies that do not own a bike.
+Given that this country is almost flat and people have the mindset to be as healthy as possible, it is hard to find Dutchies that do not own a bike.
 In fact, most people will cycle to work if it is close enough.
-However, since this is a relatively small country, some people need to commute by train daily.
+However, since this is a relatively small country, some people must commute by train daily.

 However, that is about how much the rest of the world knows about him and his connection to the Netherlands.
 But, if you want to learn more about van Gogh, you can visit the Van Gogh Museum in Amsterdam.

-There are no curtains and the windows are huge
+There are no curtains, and the windows are huge

 Before moving to the Netherlands, I lived for quite a few years in Belgium.
-Although they are neighbors, their culture and style of life are very different.
-I was told then, that Dutchies have these big windows and no curtains because of historical differences regarding their religion.
+Although they are neighbors, their cultures and style of life are very different.
+I was told then that Dutchies have these big windows and no curtains because of historical differences regarding their religion.

-The Netherlands is a very tolerant country
+The Netherlands is known for being a very tolerant country

 Besides drugs and sex, the Netherlands is known for being one of the most supportive countries regarding the LGBT community.
-Pride is a week-long event where families go out to the streets to celebrate for days and the whole city goes a bit crazy.
+Pride is a week-long event where families go out to the streets to celebrate for days, and the whole city goes a bit crazy.
 And all of it under an umbrella of fun, love, and respect.

 They have massive festivals all summer long

-People in the Netherlands love attending concerts and most groups with an international tour will make, at least, one stop here.
+People in the Netherlands love attending concerts, and most groups with an international tour will make at least one stop here.
 And if you like any type of genre, earlier or later, there will be a festival tailored to your likes.

 The Netherlands is a country of farmers

-I did not know about this up until a couple of months ago when watching an American movie they made a joke about it.
-I then went back to a few friends I have spread across a few continents and they all confirmed my suspicions: the Netherlands are known for being a country of farmers!
+I did not know about this until a couple of months ago when watching an American movie they made a joke about it.
+I then went back to a few friends I have spread across a few continents and they all confirmed my suspicions: the Netherlands is known for being a country of farmers!

 Land of cheese

-The Netherlands is famous for being one of the main producers of very well known cheeses.
-For example, one of the most famous cheeses around the globe is named after one little town in The Netherlands: Gouda.
+The Netherlands is famous for being one of the primary producers of very well-known cheeses.
+For example, one of the world’s most famous cheeses is named after one little town in The Netherlands: Gouda.

 Everyone in the Netherlands speaks English

 Even though there is a misconception from American tourists that no one in Europe speaks English, a well-known truth about the Netherlands that the rest of Europe knows is that they are exceptionally good at languages.

 They are all tall

-If you plan on visiting and have more than 1.75m, expect no problems.
-But if you are below that, you may not see yourself in the bathroom mirrors in restaurants.
+If you plan on visiting and have more than 1.75 meters, expect no problems.
+But if you are below that, you may not see yourself in restaurant bathroom mirrors.
 I am talking from personal experience here.

 Home of the handsome and pretty

-Most people in the Netherlands, as mentioned in the previous section, are quite tall.
-If you combine that with the high abundance of blond people with blue eyes, that love to do sports… well, you have a killer combination.
+As mentioned in the previous section, most people in the Netherlands are quite tall.
+If you combine that with the high abundance of blond people with blue eyes that love to do sports… well, you have a killer combination.

 The blue tiles or Delftware

 In addition to this, the Netherlands is also known for being the country where most of the flowers in Europe are produced.
-And it is because of that, that buying flowers and bulbs in this country is so extremely cheap.
+And it is because of that, that buying flowers and bulbs in this country is so incredibly cheap.